Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 Then we use that as a chance to practice what it would have sounded like if that person would have known how to express the gratitude in a nonviolent communication manner.

-That is, what would they have said to have made clear what we did, and how they felt as a result of our doing this and what was needed that was met.
+That is, what would they have said, to *make clear what we did*, and *how they felt as a result* of our doing this, and *what was needed that was met*.

 After the people have written down what the gratitude would have sounded like had it been expressed in a nonviolent communication way, by the other person.